farkon00/turing_script/README.md

   ```

   ## Colon operators
-  In `on` keyword condition colon operators is used, its ":" and ":!".
+  In `on` keyword condition colon operators is used, colon operators are ":" and "!:".
 First one checks if state equal to another state or value, second one is reversed ":".

   Example:
   ```